-Some researchers have proposed the theory that Lyme disease may trigger auto-immune diseases, perhaps in people who were genetically predisposed.
+There are theories and some preliminary research suggesting Lyme disease may trigger auto-immune diseases, perhaps in people who were genetically predisposed.
 Alternatively, some suggest that the infection may have altered the patient’s immune system in such a way that it is “overactive” and creates an inflammatory response, even though the infection has gone.

 Some NHS doctors offer their patients the same help and therapies that they offer to patients with Chronic Fatigue Syndrome.
 It should be explained that these treatments aim to help with the symptoms like anxiety and chronic pain rather than provide a ‘cure’.
 These therapies include Pain Clinics, and Cognitive Behavioural Therapy.